fg-research/website/blog/general/index.rst

     Forecasting commodity prices is a particularly challenging task due to the intricate interplay of supply and demand dynamics, geopolitical factors, and market sentiment fluctuations.
-    Deep learning models have been shown to be more effective than traditional statistical models at capturing the complex and non-linear relationships inherent in commodity price data...
+    Deep learning models have been shown to be more effective than traditional statistical models at capturing the complex and non-linear relationships inherent in commodity markets...

     .. grid:: 2
         :margin: 0 3 auto auto